-- Whilst 'licensable' activities such as oil and gas exploration and production do not take place within Darwin Mounds SAC at present, any future proposals would have to comply with Article 6 (3) of the EU Habitats Directive 1992, which is transposed into UK law by the Conservation of Offshore Marine Habitats and Species Regulations 2017.
+- Whilst 'licensable' activities such as oil and gas exploration and production do not take place within Darwin Mounds SAC at present, any future proposals would have to comply with Regulation 28 (Protection of European offshore marine sites and European sites) of The Conservation of Offshore Marine Habitats and Species Regulations 2017 (as amended).

 - Our conservation advice supports the consents process by setting out the conservation objectives for the protected feature of this MPA and advice on activities that may result in pressures to which the protected feature is considered sensitive.

 - Further information on JNCC's role in the provision of advice for licensed activities in the UK offshore area is available on JNCC's Offshore industry advice webpages.